GoogleChrome/web.dev/src/site/content/en/fast/replace-gifs-with-videos/index.md

   There's a good reason for that.
 Animated GIFs can be downright huge!
 By converting large GIFs to videos, you can save big on users' bandwidth.
 date: 2018-11-05
-updated: 2019-08-29
+updated: 2019-12-12
 codelabs:
   - codelab-replace-gifs-with-video
 ---

-Have you ever seen an animated GIF on a service like Imgur or Gfycat, inspected it in your dev tools, only to find out that GIF was really a video?
+Have you ever seen an animated GIF on a service like Imgur or Gfycat and inspected it in your browser's developer tools, only to find out that GIF was really a video?
 There's a good reason for that.
 Animated GIFs can be downright _huge_.

 <img class="w-screenshot w-screenshot--filled" src="./animated-gif.png"
   alt="DevTools network panel showing a 13.7 MB gif.">